Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 	- *Your answer here*
 3. What would you have been measuring if you used the same set of K nodes for in the experiment?
 	- *Your answer here*
-4. What other data might you want to collect about the system environment when you ran your experiment?
+4. What other data might you want to collect about the system environment when you ran your experiment to help you compare your results to others running on the same or different types computers?
 	- *Your answer here*

-Graph size | Mean run time (101 runs) | Median run time (101 runs)
+Graph  | Mean run time (101 runs) | Median run time (101 runs)
 -----------|--------------------------|---------------------------
-8 nodes| nnnn usec | nnnn usec
+8-nodes.txt| nnnn usec | nnnn usec
 ... | ... | ...